ubaldus/wikilite-test/README.md

 ## Features

 *   **Fast and Flexible Lexical Searching**: Leverages FTS5 (Full-Text Search 5) for efficient and fast keyword-based searching within the SQLite database.
 This is great for finding exact matches of words and phrases in your query.
-*  **Enhanced Semantic Search**: Integrates sqlite-vec for powerful semantic search capabilities.
+*  **Enhanced Semantic Search**: Integrates ANN quantization for powerful semantic search capabilities.
 This complements the FTS5 search, finding results that are *semantically similar* to your query, even if they lack exact keyword matches.
 This handles issues like misspellings, plurals/singulars, and different verb tenses.
 *   **Offline Access**: Access Wikipedia articles without an active internet connection.
 *   **Command-Line Interface (CLI)**: Search and query the database directly from your terminal.
 *   **Web Interface (Optional)**: Browse and search articles through a user-friendly web interface.